 I re-entered philanthropy two decades later to fulfill the promise and a great debt of gratitude for the TSFF Fellowship.
 Joining The California Endowment (TCE) allowed me the opportunity to serve as a member of the executive team and to contribute to one of the most racially diverse foundations in the U.S. Through strategic recruiting efforts, TCE has intentionally established a deep and strong pipeline of diverse staff and leaders—supporting and drawing from high-quality fellowship programs such as TSFF Multicultural Fellowship, Greenlining Equity Fellowship, and National Urban Institute Fellowship.

-At TCE, we push ourselves, as grantmakers and change leaders, to learn and adapt to the shifting socio-political environment to create an equity-focused organization and improve our work as a result of having a number of staff who are representative of the diverse communities we serve.
+At TCE, we push ourselves, as grantmakers and change leaders, to learn and adapt to the shifting socio-political environment to engage philanthropy in race and equity, create an equity-focused organization and improve our work as a result of having a number of staff who are representative of the diverse communities we serve.
 This entails:

 - Creating the space and time for healing and difficult internal conversations on race: Although TCE is renowned for its work to advance health equity and social justice, our staff continues to ensure we take the time to openly discuss the effects of current events on our well-being, and build an “authorizing environment” to support a shared understanding and analysis of racial equity to inform our work with communities.